ntd176/sampling-and-reconstruction/README.md

 the continuous signal (analog) into a discrete signal (digital) by the ADC.
 (2) Signal restoration is the opposite process compared to sampling → converting discrete (digital) signals to to a continuous
 (analog) form through DAC.
 The above two processes apply a lot to life devices such as: digital audio and video, digital communication, photo processing...

+<a name = "MucTieuDoAn"></a>
+# Subject Goal
+- Understand the theory of sampling and signal recovery → the Nyquist-Shannon sampling theorem.
+- Design and perform a simulation of the sampling and signal recovery process → using Matlab Simulink.
+- Analysis and evaluation of simulation results → Comparison and evaluation of original and post-recovery signals to check accuracy.
 ### Version Simulation
 ==> Version matlab R2023a.